Tips for Writing a Successful Grant Application

 - Donated in-kind time will be valued at $15 per hour or documented for professional services

-When a grant request is for one phase of a large dollar project, include only the specific phase budget when completing the grant proposal.
-Summarize the expenses for other project phases.
+When a grant request is for a single phase of a phased project, include only the phase budget for which grant funds are sought when completing the grant proposal.

-Large Dollar Grant Projects Require Listing Other Secured Funding Sources for Completion of the Project
+Grant Projects Require Listing of Sources of Secured Funding for Completion of the Total Project

 Ongoing Financial Support (if applicable)